LCluber/Triumph.js/README.md

 // activate achievements.
 ACHIEVEMENTS.try("svv", 1, 1549104204008); // Activate a previously earned achievement with a timestamp
-ACHIEVEMENTS.try("svv", 3, null); // Activate a freshly earned achievement
+var msg = ACHIEVEMENTS.try("svv", 3, null); // Activate a freshly earned achievement and return the title of the biggest achievement earned

 // Check if reward is earned
 var reward = REWARDS.get('dbg').isActive();